Well done Tora and Arthur x

 University of Hull

-Favourite thing to do in science I love doing fieldwork.
+Favourite thing to do in my job: I love doing fieldwork.
 I am surveying the river banks of the Mekong River at the moment.
 They are over 30 meters high (that’s as high as a 10-floor building) and in some places the bank has eroded over 100 meters during this year’s monsoon flood.
 Its important to understand what is happening here because these low delta areas of the world, which are sinking with sea-levels rising, are home to over 1 billion people!

 I play with mud, sand and water to understand how climate change alters our rivers, coasts and oceans!